mondoohq/terraform-provider-mondoo/docs/resources/integration_email.md

 page_title: "mondoo_integration_email Resource - terraform-provider-mondoo"
 subcategory: ""
 description: |-
-  Send an email to your ticket system, or any recipient.
+  Send email to your ticket system or any recipient.
 ---

 # mondoo_integration_email (Resource)

-Send an email to your ticket system, or any recipient.
+Send email to your ticket system or any recipient.

 ## Example Usage